Woolfrey/woolfrey.github.io/pages/about.md

 I've also taken a liking to cooking in the past few years.

 > [!TIP]
-> You can get more details on my work experience & education [here](/cv/), or by clicking the link on the sidebar :left_arrow:
+> You can get more details on my work experience & education [here](/cv/), or by clicking the link on the sidebar :arrow_left:

 ### :hourglass_flowing_sand: A Bit of History